DiffusionSfM: Predicting Structure and Motion

 Teaser figure.

-Given a set of multi-view images as input, DiffusionSfM parametrizes scene geometry and cameras as pixel-wise ray origins and endpoints in a global frame and learns a denoising diffusion model to infer these from multi-view input.
-In contrast to current Structure-from-Motion pipelines, which often adopt a two-stage approach of pairwise reasoning followed by global optimization, our method unifies both stages into a single end-to-end multi-view reasoning step.
+Top: Given a set of multi-view images (left), DiffusionSfM represents scene geometry and cameras (right) as pixel-wise ray origins and endpoints in a global frame.
+It learns a denoising diffusion model to infer these elements directly from multi-view inputs.
+Unlike traditional Structure-from-Motion (SfM) pipelines, which separate pairwise reasoning and global optimization into two stages, our approach unifies both into a single end-to-end multi-view reasoning framework.
+Bottom: Example results of inferred scene geometry and cameras for two distinct settings: a real-world outdoor scene (left) and a synthetic indoor scene (right).

 Abstract

-Current Structure-from-Motion (SfM) methods often adopt a two-stage pipeline involving learned or geometric pairwise reasoning followed by a global optimization.
-We instead propose a data-driven multi-view reasoning approach that directly infers cameras and 3D geometry from multi-view images.
-Our proposed framework, DiffusionSfM, parametrizes scene geometry and cameras as pixel-wise ray origins and endpoints in a global frame, and learns a transformer-based denoising diffusion model to predict these from multi-view input.
-We develop mechanisms to overcome practical challenges in training diffusion models with missing data and unbounded scene coordinates, and demonstrate that DiffusionSfM allows accurate prediction of 3D and cameras.
-We empirically validate our approach on challenging real world data and find that DiffusionSfM improves over prior classical and learning-based methods, while also naturally modeling uncertainty and allowing external guidance to be incorporated in inference.
+Current Structure-from-Motion (SfM) methods typically follow a two-stage pipeline, combining learned or geometric pairwise reasoning with a subsequent global optimization step.
+In contrast, we propose a data-driven multi-view reasoning approach that directly infers 3D scene geometry and camera poses from multi-view images.
+Our framework, DiffusionSfM, parameterizes scene geometry and cameras as pixel-wise ray origins and endpoints in a global frame and employs a transformer-based denoising diffusion model to predict them from multi-view inputs.
+To address practical challenges in training diffusion models with missing data and unbounded scene coordinates, we introduce specialized mechanisms that ensure robust learning.
+We empirically validate DiffusionSfM on both synthetic and real datasets, demonstrating that it outperforms classical and learning-based approaches while naturally modeling uncertainty.

 Method